khoben/hpp2plantuml/README.rst

       -h, --help            show this help message and exit -i HEADER-FILE, --input-file HEADER-FILE
-                            input file (must be quoted when using wildcards) -o FILE, --output-file FILE
+                            input file (must be quoted when using wildcards) -r, --recursive       Allow to searching recursively for files in subdirectories (double asterisk should be in filepath)
+      -o FILE, --output-file FILE
                             output file
       -d, --enable-dependency